Scattering laws for interfaces in self-gravitating matter flows: Scattering maps for interfaces in a two-phase relativistic fluid

 \end{itemize}

-The third class of interfaces is linear in nature, and from now on we focus our attention on the properties of (compressive, under-compressive) nonlinear waves.
+The third class of interfaces is linear in nature, and from now on we focus our attention on the properties of (compressive, undercompressive) nonlinear waves.
 The inequalities in the compressive interfaces are nothing but the usual Lax shock inequalities.
-We refer to \autoref{fig:2} for an illustration of right-hand compressive and under-compressive interfaces.
-The formalism extends formally to spacelike interfaces such as the geometric singularities in \autoref{section-2}, by considering interface speeds $|z|>1$: such interfaces are under-compressive since all wave speeds lie on the same side of~$z$.
+We refer to \autoref{fig:2} for an illustration of right-hand compressive and undercompressive interfaces.
+The formalism extends formally to spacelike interfaces such as the geometric singularities in \autoref{section-2}, by considering interface speeds $|z|>1$: such interfaces are undercompressive since all wave speeds lie on the same side of~$z$.